unity-hallie/freezer-backend/DEPLOY_AND_REPUBLISH.md

-# Deploy and Republish Process for freaziepeazie.app
+# Deploy and Republish Process for freeziepeazie.app

 ## Overview
 This document outlines the complete process for deploying and republishing the Freezer App to production.
 The process is designed for SQLite MVP deployment with future PostgreSQL scalability.

 ## Prerequisites
 - DigitalOcean droplet with SSH access
-- Domain `freaziepeazie.app` pointing to droplet IP
+- Domain `freeziepeazie.app` pointing to droplet IP
 - Local development environment with changes committed

 ## Deployment Process